dmeehan1968/junie-explorer/.junie/guidelines.md

 1. Build the application with `npm run build`
 2. Start the server with `npm start`
 3. Access the application at `http://localhost:3000` (or configured port)

+## Requirements Documentation
+Requirements for this project are documented using Gherkin feature files located in the `features/` directory.
+These files serve as a source of truth and documentation for the expected behavior of the application.

+### Feature Files
+- Feature files use the Gherkin syntax to describe application behavior in a human-readable format
+- Each feature file contains scenarios that outline specific user interactions and expected outcomes
+- The `features/homepage.feature` file describes the expected behavior of the application's homepage

+### Using Feature Files
+- Feature files should be consulted when implementing new features or modifying existing ones
+- They serve as acceptance criteria for the application's functionality
+- No step definitions or testing tools should be created at this time - the feature files are purely for documentation purposes
+- When implementing features, developers should ensure their code satisfies all scenarios described in the relevant feature files

 ## Future Enhancements
 Potential areas for improvement: